imyashkale/portfolio/docs/index.md

 **<a href="https://www.relanto.ai" target="_blank">Relanto Global Pvt Ltd</a>** - Bengaluru, India (Aug 2023 to Present)

 At Relanto, a service-based company, I am deployed as a client-facing developer at Cisco.
-From the Cisco location, I am actively involved in two major projects: the development of the Badging-Service for the [Cisco U Platform](https://u.cisco.com){:target="_blank"} and the [LearningSpace](https://learningspace.cisco.com){:target="_blank"} project.
+From the Cisco location, I am actively involved in two major projects: the development of the Badging-Service for the [Cisco U Platform](https://u.cisco.com){:target="_blank"} and the [Cisco LearningSpace](https://learningspace.cisco.com){:target="_blank"} project.

 **Observability Enhancement in Microservices for Cisco U Platform:**